devopsgroup-io/catapult/README.md

 ### Database Migrations ###

 The best way to handle changes to the software's database schema is through a migrations system.
-Database migrations are software specific and are invoked via Catapult for you, here we outline the specifics:
+Database migrations are software-specific and are invoked via Catapult for you, here we outline the specifics:

 Software | Tool | Command | Documentation
 ---------|------|---------|--------------